BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-13-what is the point of Habits.md

 <img alt="pixel-art-meditation" src="/images/posts/habits/Pixel Me Meditation.gif" class="right-align pixelart">

 I never imagined sitting without doing anything for 10 mins would be so hard.
-With social media rotting our brains to get used to the constant stream of content, we have lost our ability to relax and focus.
-Meditation has helped me recover, by keeping my mind sharp and maintaining a peaceful mood.
+With social media rotting our brains to get used to the constant stream of content, we have lost our ability to **relax** and **focus**.
+Meditation has helped me recover, by **keeping my mind sharp** and **maintaining a peaceful mood**.
 It has also helped me reflect on my ambitions and principles.

 **Cue**: Waking up.